CZ-NIC/knot/src/knot/modules/cookies/cookies.rst

         global-module: mod-cookies/default # Enable DNS Cookies globally

 The value of the Server Secret may also be managed manually using the :ref:`mod-cookies_secret` option.
 In this case the server does not automatically regenerate the Server Secret.
+Up to 2 secrets can be entered, the first of which is used to generate new and check cookies.
+The second is only used to check cookies when the first fails.
+Useful if you want to change the secret but don't want to invalidate old, unexpired cookies.

 ::

     mod-cookies:
         - id: default
-          secret: 0xdeadbeefdeadbeefdeadbeefdeadbeef
+          secret: [ 0xdeadbeefdeadbeefdeadbeefdeadbeef, 0x8badf00d8badf00d8badf00d8badf00d ]

 Module reference
 ----------------